asher-m/autoshutdown/README.md

 This script was intended to be run on Windows via Python's headless interface, (pythonw.exe.)
 It was developed for Python3, though will likely work with Python2.7 as well.

+The included process list is an example of what one may have in that list.

 ## Dependencies
 ### Non-standard dependencies:
 * psutil